 The B.C.
-Government and Service Employees' Union requires a staff representative (member engagement campaigner) for its Research & Interactive (R&I) services, effective date to be determined.
-The position is located at its headquarters in Burnaby.
+Government and Service Employees' Union requires a temporary coordinator for its Research & Interactive (R&I) Services for up to 12 months or to return of incumbent.
+Effective date to be determined.

-The position reports to the coordinator, Research & Interactive (R&I) Services.
+The position reports to the Director, Research & Interactive (R&I) Services.

-develop and implement strategic member engagement campaigns aligned with organizational priorities established by senior leadership Member engagement campaigns:
+- Strategic planning: with staff, develop annual departmental strategic plans aligned with organizational priorities established by senior leadership;

 The BCGEU supports employment equity.
 Workers of colour, women, aboriginal workers, LGBTQ+ workers and workers with disabilities are encouraged to apply for positions with the BCGEU.

 Submit applications no later than 5:00 pm on October 20, 2017.